joelcw/joelcw.github.io/_posts/2014-03-22-hang-together.md

 1. A Board of Trustees (and/or researchers) which represents *all* of the communities I have mentioned (and any others you'd like included).
 I repeat: I represent one community at least, but I CANNOT GO IT ALONE here as I do not represent most of these communities.

 2. A good programmer for the website (html and related coding).
-Hopefully this person could be employed by us, given...
+Hopefully this person could be employed by us, given . . .

 3. Funds for a programmer and possibly some other part-time work, which should be gettable through a Kickstarter.
 (But I would like a programmer and Board of Trustees to be in place before we start raising any money, to prove the project is viable.)